 As I prepare to discard the computer on which I truly learned to type, compose at the keyboard and play video games, I’ve come not to bury the ol’ ATT 6300 but to praise it.
 After doling out the praise, however, it’s headed for the scrap heap.

 For 11 years, this IBM knock-off served various housemates and myself extremely well under the most trying circumstances.
-I dare say, no unit still operating has endured more moves, beer-dousings and random acts of neglect than has our intrepid ATT 6300.
+I dare say, no unit still operating has endured more moves, more beer-dousings and random acts of neglect than has our intrepid ATT 6300.

 Harold Herald Virtual Editor Dave Rose was the original owner, having purchased the machine via a special Wesleyan University discount deal prior to our senior year.
-Today, its game graphics would pale by comparison to, say, those of any Fisher Price product.
+Today, its game graphics would pale by comparison beside, say, those of any Fisher Price product.
 But back in 1985, this baby was state of the art.

 In the years preceding Dave’s monumental purchase, I had no PC experience whatsoever.
 Hardly anyone did.
 For the first two and a half years of college, for example, I would write papers long hand.
 It was imperative that I produce a finished draft two days in advance, leaving me an entire evening to hunt and peck the final product on my enormous, ’50s-era electric typewriter, which my dad found at the dump and refurbished.
 These “typing” sessions were trying times for my housemates and me: evenings laced with profanity born of frustration and pungent White-Out fumes as disorienting (in their own way) as Thai stick.

-Late in my junior year I took to typing papers on the university’s main-frame computer, which was painfully slow and inconvenient as it was located in the Science Library as opposed to our house.
+Late in my junior year I took to typing-up papers on the university’s main-frame computer, which was painfully slow and inconvenient as it was located in the Science Library as opposed to our house.

 All this changed senior year when Rose bought the computer, thereby opening up a whole new world to the residents of 8 Warren St.

 The video games, crude though they were, proved the ATT 6300’s most enduring legacy.
 Sure I wrote my thesis on this machine but, more important, I also shattered the world Digger record some 10 separate times!
-I am not a talented nor part particularly ardent gamer, but I made myself the all-time Digger champion through relentless practice.
+I am not a talented nor particularly ardent gamer but I made myself the all-time Digger champion through relentless dedication.
 This involved repeatedly drawing myself a draft beer (we were on tap 24 hours a day, 7 days a week my senior year), going upstairs to Dave’s room and “Digging” until something more important came along.